Of Commerce, Counsel & the Coin

 Artificial intelligence is the next great deflationary force, and it may be the one that finally breaks the system.

-Booth's insight is that the collision between exponential technological deflation and an inflationary monetary system can only end in one of two ways.
+Booth’s insight is that to stop the exponential deflationary force of technology, you have to exponentially increase monetary easing to stay even.
 Either governments print money at an exponentially increasing rate to offset the deflation, in which case the currency eventually collapses in a crack-up boom of the kind Mises described.
 Or the world transitions to a monetary system with a fixed supply, one that allows natural deflation to pass its benefits to everyone rather than being intercepted by those closest to the money printer.

 The political incentives are clear and they are to put it mildly, troubling.
 If deflation is allowed to proceed, the debt implodes.
 Governments that have borrowed in nominal terms will see their real debt burden climb.
 Banks that issued credit on the assumption of perpetual inflation will find their loan books underwater.
 The entire architecture of modern finance, built on the premise that the money supply will always expand, comes under mortal stress.
 And so the authorities will fight the deflation with everything they have: more money creation, more regulation, more surveillance, more control over financial flows.
 The impulse toward central bank digital currencies, programmable money that can be tracked and restricted and expired, is not coincidental.
 It is the logical response of a system that cannot survive honesty.